UMAprotocol/protocol/packages/financial-templates-lib/README.md

 ## Logger

-The [Logger](./src/logger) directory contains helpers and factories for logging with winston.
+The [Logger](./src/logger) directory contains helpers and factories for logging with Winston.
 To get the default
 logger:

 ```js